 Ash toner will neutralize almost all of the warm undertones in your hair to achieve that stylish ash colour.

-How to Choose a Toner for Brown Hair
+How to Choose an At Home Toner for Brown Hair

 Okay, you’re sold on the benefits of toner, but where do you start when you’re ready to boost your hair’s colour?